-Communication networks around the world rely on accurate timing and synchronization from GPS (or GNSS) signals to function properly.
-The loss of GPS (via spoofing, jamming, equipment failure, or spacecraft anomaly) has been know to disable critical equipment, including macrocells, distributed antenna system (DAS) installations, and small cells.
-LTE networks are particularly vulnerable to timing anomalies, and often have timing requirements of 1 microsecond or better.
+Wireless communications networks around the world rely on accurate timing and synchronization from GPS (or GNSS) signals to function properly.
+The loss of GPS (via signal interference, cyberattack, equipment failure, or spacecraft anomaly) has been known to disable critical equipment, including macrocells, distributed antenna system (DAS) installations, and small cells.
+LTE networks are particularly vulnerable to timing anomalies, and often have timing requirements of one microsecond or better.
 Single-tower timing errors outside of this range have the potential to disrupt communications over a broad local region, and a widespread outage of GPS could potentially render communications inoperable over entire nations.

-For DAS and other in-building wireless installations, STL offers the added advantage of timing signals that penetrate into most buildings - including buildings with Low-E windows or metal and concrete siding and roofing.
+For DAS and other in-building wireless installations, STL offers the added advantage of timing signals that penetrate most structures, including buildings with low-emissivity (Low-E) windows or metal and concrete siding and roofing.
 This means that in-building wireless installations that leverage STL can maintain synchronous timing without the need for an external GPS antenna.
-This is especially important for buildings in which securing roof rights, landlord permissions, or local zoning restrictions are a challenge.
-An indoor solution is also much less costly and risky to install and maintain.
+This is especially important for buildings where securing roof rights, landlord permissions, or local zoning restrictions are a challenge.
+An indoor solution for assured PNT also lowers cost and reduces the risks of installation and maintenance.